 5. Hit the water on a whale watch tour

-Ireland is home to an array of marine life and everything from whales and seals to dolphins and more can be spotted in the waters on West Cork.
+Ireland is home to an array of marine life, and everything from whales and seals to dolphins and more can be spotted in the waters off West Cork.

 6. Visit the mighty Mizen Head

 Mizen Head is the most Southwesterly point of Ireland, a wonderful spot full of awe-inspiring views and the freshest sea breeze to ever grace your face.